Global Convergence Rate of Deep Equilibrium Models with General Activations: Conclusion

 \section{Conclusion}

-In this paper, we proved that the gradient descent converges to a globally optimal solution at a linear convergence rate for the quadratic loss function for the over-parametrized DEQ with $L$-bounded activation functions.
-This fascinating fact is also re-affirmed by our numerical experiments on MNIST and CFAR-10 datasets.
-To overcome new technical challenges caused by the non-linearity of activation functions, a novel population Gram matrix is introduced and a new form of dual activation with Hermite polynomial expansion is developed.
-An interesting future research direction is to study whether the linear convergence rate property still holds for other classes of activation functions.
+In this paper, we have shown that gradient descent converges to a globally optimal solution at a linear convergence rate for the quadratic loss function in the context of over-parameterized DEQs with $L$-bounded activation functions.
+This compelling result is further supported by our numerical experiments on the MNIST and CIFAR-10 datasets.
+To overcome the technical challenges introduced by the non-homogeneity of activation functions, we propose a novel population Gram matrix and introduce a new form of dual activation based on Hermite polynomial expansion.
+An exciting direction for future research is to explore whether the linear convergence rate property holds for other classes of activation functions.
+0.2in